 Pursell also recommends using the oven method, particularly with dried herbs by placing your herbs in a glass baking pan and adding oil to cover by 1 or 2 inches.
 Turn the oven on low, 170 to 200 degrees F and baking for 4 to 6 hours.
 Make sure to keep an eye on it to make sure the oven doesn’t get too hot.
 And stir it occasionally.

-After the herbs are done infusing, with either method, strain the oil into a glass jar using muslin or cheesecloth and label.
+After the herbs are done infusing, strain the oil into a glass jar using muslin or cheesecloth and label.
 Some oils, like olive oil tend to go rancid within a year, while others like jojoba oil are technically a wax and have a much longer shelf life.
 We have switched over to mostly using jojoba oil for our infusions for this reason.

 Salves are made of beeswax, herbs and oil.
 The oil is a solvent for the medicinal properties of the herb while the beeswax provides necessary firmness, doesn’t clog pores and is nourishing.
-To make a salve, put one cup of your herbal-infused oil into a pot and add 1/4 cup of beeswax.
+To make a simple salve, put one cup of your herbal-infused oil into a pot and add 1/4 cup of beeswax.
 Heat gently over a double boiler until the beeswax is completely melted.
 To test for doneness, put a teaspoon of the mixture in the freezer for a minute.
 If it’s too soft, add more beeswax; too hard, add more oil.
 Remove from heat and pour into small glass jars.
 Store in a cool, dark place.
 Salves may last for months and possibly years.

 Salves are great for external healing for healthy skin and tissues.
 Consider making several different oils and combining them for a multi-purpose salve.
 You can experiment with adding shea or cocoa butter.
 Herbs to try making oils and salves out of it include: calendula (best dry), sage, yarrow, comfrey, st. john’s wort, nettle, lavender, chamomile, mint, mullein, witch hazel and plantain.